 Fellowship Aster (Aster Novi-belgii)

-Aster novi-belgii (Fellowship Aster) grows beautifully shaped, pale pink, double flowers that are 2.25-inches wide.
+Aster novi-belgii (Fellowship Aster) blossoms delicately shaped, pale pink flowers that are typically 2.25-inches in diameter.

 Ada Ballard (Aster novi-belgii)

-This type of aster, Aster novi–belgii ‘Ada Ballard‘ (New York Aster), features masses of large, double, lavender-blue flowers.
+This aster variety, Aster novibelgii ‘Ada Ballard‘ (New York Aster), produces masses of large lavender-blue flowers.

 Calico Aster

-Calico Aster is a perennial plant that produces large white clusters of flowers.
+Calico Aster is a perennial plant that is known for possessing white clusters of flowers.

 Pink Aster